 - Media campaign to raise awareness and share learnings

-Hymli Krige, KWV communication & strategy executive, told the Green Times that the new plans would only be implemented from September, when spraying starts again.
-They will be keeping in touch with us and we will do regular updates on their progress.
+Hymli Krige, KWV communication and strategy executive, told the Green Times that the new plans would only be implemented from September, when spraying starts again.